Manvith-Shetty/Student-API/README.md

 ## Scope

-utilize it for Student project management application for department
+Utilize it for Student project management application for department

 ## License